Open-Sn/opensn/doc/install_linux.md

 libncurses5-dev python3-pip doxygen sphinx
 ```

-To ensure that all installations downstream of this install with the required mpi wrappers, the
+To ensure that all downstream installations use the required MPI compiler wrappers, the
 following environment variables must be set:

 ```bash